 Radiotherapy can sometimes cause long-term problems, such as those listed below.

-- Cataracts.
+Cataracts.
 The radiation can cause your eye lens to become cloudy and make it hard to see.
-This may happen years after having your treatment and you may need surgery to remove the cataracts
+This may happen years after having your treatment.
+You may need surgery to remove the cataracts.

 Ask your doctor for more information about the side-effects of radiotherapy.